RajeevBaniya/Person-PPE-Detection-System/README.md

-# Person and PPE Detection with YOLOv8
+# Person and PPE(Personal Protective Equipment) Detection with YOLOv8

 This project implements a two-stage detection system using YOLOv8 for person detection and PPE item detection.